Rikky von Opel: 1974

-Ensign's car for the new season, the N174, was much like the N173, but at the opening round of 1974 in Argentina, Opel discovered how little progress had really been made.
-He qualified 26th, again dead last, more than seven seconds slower than pole-sitter Ronnie Peterson and almost one and a half seconds slower than Guy Edwards, who qualified 25th.
+Ensign's car for the new season, the N174, was much like the N173, but at the opening round of 1974 in Argentina, von Opel discovered how little progress had really been made.
+He qualified 26th, again in last position, more than seven seconds slower than pole-sitter Ronnie Peterson and almost one and a half seconds slower than Guy Edwards, who qualified 25th.
 The handling of the car was so flawed that he chose to withdraw from the meeting.
 Shortly afterwards Opel quit the team.

-He sat out the races in the Brazilian Grand Prix and South Africa until he took over the second Brabham seat from Richard Robarts, starting with the Spanish Grand Prix.
+Von Opel sat out the races in the Brazilian Grand Prix and South Africa until he took over the second Brabham seat from Richard Robarts, starting with the Spanish Grand Prix.
 Their BT44 was powered by the same Cosworth DFV V8 as the Ensign, but the chassis was far superior, so hopes were raised.

-However, Opel could not make the most of it and he struggled to match the performance of new teammate, Argentine Carlos Reutemann.
+However, von Opel could not make the most of it and he struggled to match the performance of new teammate, Argentine Carlos Reutemann.

 Retiring with an oil leak in Spain, after qualifying 24th, and again a fortnight later in Belgium with a blown engine, from which he started 22nd, were not the lift in performance Opel wished for.
 Monaco was worse still, where he was the only driver that failed to qualify.
-Brief respite was found in Sweden and the Netherlands with his first top-10 finishes, 9th on both occasions (after qualifying 20th and 23rd respectively).
+Brief respite was found in Sweden and the Netherlands with his first top-ten finishes, ninth on both occasions (after qualifying 20th and 23rd respectively).

-The promise was short-lived though, as failure to qualify next time out in France was the final straw for Brabham boss Bernie Ecclestone, and Opel was replaced by Carlos Pace.
+The promise was short-lived though, as failure to qualify next time out in France was the final straw for Brabham boss Bernie Ecclestone, and von Opel was replaced by Carlos Pace.
 For the second year running he was unclassified in the Driver's Championship with no points.
 A little over a year after his debut, the career of Liechtenstein's only Formula One driver was over.

 Personal life

-He is the son of Fritz von Opel and a great-grandson of Adam Opel, the founder of the German car-maker Opel.
+Von Opel is the son of Fritz von Opel and a great-grandson of Adam Opel, the founder of the German car-maker Opel.
 His mother is von Opel's second wife, Emita Herrán Olozaga, the daughter of a Colombian diplomat.
 He was born in the United States and lived in St. Moritz, Switzerland during his youth - often secretly challenging his cousin Gunter Sachs and friend Alexander Onassis to flat-out midnight bobsled runs at the St. Moritz-Celerina Olympic Bobrun.
 He chose to represent Liechtenstein in racing despite having no connection to the country, and proclaimed before one of his Grands Prix that "When I win, I want to hear the German national anthem".

 After his stint in Formula One, von Opel retired to a Buddhist monastery in rural Thailand and became a monk.
 His exact whereabouts are unknown and his only contact with the outside world comes in the form of a post office box, the location of which is known by only a select few of his acquaintances.